bmc75/slate/readme.md

 Slate is a framework geared towards simplifying common WordPress development tasks such as creating post types or taxonomies.
 It also features integration with the [Advanced Custom Fields](http://advancedcustomfields.com/) plugin.

+## Slate Constants

+The `slate-constants.php` file contains several predefined PHP constants for use in themes and plugins.
+Some of the directory and URL dependant constants may need to be altered depending on theme structure.

 ## Creating a Post Type

 ```